amegilla-ai/llama-launcher/README.md

 ## Setup Workflow

-1. **Configure Folders**: Click "Folders to Scan" to set directories containing your GGUF files
+1. **Configure Settings**: Click "Settings" to access the unified configuration page
 2. **Set Binary Paths**: Configure paths to your `llama-server` and `llama-cli` executables
+3. **Configure Folders**: Set directories containing your GGUF files
-3. **Generate Parameter References**: Click "Generate Parameter References" to extract available parameters from binaries
+4. **Generate Parameter References**: Use LLM extraction to discover available parameters from binaries
-4. **Set Default Parameters**: Click "Default Parameters" to configure default settings for new models
+5. **Set Default Parameters**: Configure default settings for new models with GPU/CPU values
-5. **Scan Models**: Click "Scan for Models" to discover all GGUF files in configured directories
+6. **Scan Models**: Click "Scan for Models" to discover all GGUF files in configured directories
-6. **Edit Parameters**: Click "Edit" on any model to customize parameters with GPU/CPU values
+7. **Edit Parameters**: Click "Edit" on any model to customize parameters with GPU/CPU values
-7. **Launch Interface**: Click "Launch Commands" to open the generated model launcher
+8. **Launch Interface**: Click "Launch Commands" to open the generated model launcher

 ## Parameter Architecture